 They are inexpensive

-You don’t have to worry about saving
+You don’t have to worry about savings

 We always need money for something.
 But do we need all of those things?
 Most people can’t control themselves with their spending.
 With such an account, you can set up an automatic deposit to instantly receive payments from your paycheck at the start of the month.
 Set up a fixed amount, and don’t worry about saving.